tiendu/tiendu.github.io/src/content/blog/2025-08-17-statistics-made-practical.md

 ## A Metric Can Improve While the System Gets Worse

-Suppose A platform rewards the support team for closing tickets quickly.
+Suppose a platform rewards the support team for closing tickets quickly.

 Average closure time falls.